Jacob Bayley: French and Indian War

 He was initially a lieutenant in the New Hampshire Provisional Regiment and spent the fall of 1755 scouting the area around Lake Champlain.

 Promoted to captain, he raised a company that was among the defenders at the siege of Fort William Henry in August 1757.
 When the British surrendered on the promise by the French victors that they would be protected from the latter's Native American allies.
 However, the terms of capitulation were violated; the Native Americans attacked the British soldiers and their dependents as they withdrew, killing many soldiers and capturing women, children, servants and slaves.
 Captain Bayley was among those who managed to escape.
 According to family tradition, he fled, running barefoot 12 mi to Fort Edward; the Provincial Assembly of New Hampshire awarded him £14, 11s, 6p for his losses during the retreat, which included his shoes.

 The war turned in favor of the British.
 Bayley participated in General Amherst's capture of Fort Carillon and of Montreal in New France, which essentially ended the fighting in North America.
 By the end of the war, Bayley had been promoted, first to lieutenant-colonel, then to colonel.

 Inter-war years

 Founding of Newbury and Haverhill

-With the war over, in the fall of 1760 Bayley and three hometown friends and fellow officers - Captain John Hazen and Lieutenants Jacob Kent and Timothy Bedell - left Montreal to go home.
+With the war over, in the fall of 1760 Bayley and three hometown friends and fellow officers — Captain John Hazen and Lieutenants Jacob Kent and Timothy Bedel — left Montreal to go home.
 On their travels, they found a location at the Oxbow, an extension of the Connecticut River, that they decided to make their new home.
 In the summer of 1761, Bayley, Hazen and some hired hands cleared the fields around the Oxbow.
 The first four permanent settlers arrived in February 1762.
 On May 18, 1763, Benning Wentworth, colonial governor of the Province of New Hampshire, granted them charters for Newbury (named after the hometown of Bayley and the others) and Haverhill, on opposite sides of the Oxbow (Newbury on the west bank and Haverhill on the east bank).